FREQUENTLY ASKED QUESTIONS ON CIVIL PROTECTION ORDERS (CPO’s)

 How does someone get a CPO?

 The CPO process starts with an individual (called the Petitioner) filing a written document called a petition with the Clerk of Court asking that the Court order another person (called the Respondent) to stay away.
 The case is set for a prompt court decision called an ex parte hearing.
 If the Petitioner can prove that an order is legally proper, the Court will issue an ex parte CPO directing the Respondent to stay away.
 This can occur before the Respondent has notice of the court case.
+A blank copy of the CPO Petition is available HERE.
+A copy of the Ohio Supreme Court Instructions for filing a CPO petition is available HERE.

 How does the Clerk locate the Respondent in a CPO case?